 Elderberry GummiesPrint Recipe Pin Recipe

-- Add elderberry powder, water, and erythritol to a small saucepan and whisk as you bring contents to a simmer.
+- Add elderberry powder (2 tablespoons), water (1/2 cup), and erythritol (1/2 cup) to a small saucepan and whisk as you bring contents to a simmer.
 Taste and adjust sweetness to your liking.

 - Reduce heat in the pan and stir in gelatin 1 tablespoon at a time.
 Stir vigorously until completely dissolved, about 5 minutes.